 Leave the bus through the rear doors whenever possible.
-Wait for the green light before pushing the door open (on buses with manually operated doors) or pressing the door-open button found on the stanchions adjacent to the door.
+Wait for the green light before pushing the door open (on buses with manually operated doors) or pressing the door-open button found on the pole next to the door.

 All AC Transit buses are equipped with the following accessibility features:

 - Passenger lifts or ramps for wheelchair/mobility aid users or anyone who has trouble climbing steps (passengers with strollers or carts may also request the use of lifts or ramps)

 - “Kneeling”, which lowers the first step several inches to make the first step easier (note: special “Flash Cards” are available upon request from AC Transit, which passengers can display prior to boarding, for requesting lift or kneeler)

 - Priority seating near the front of buses for persons with disabilities and seniors and marked with signs above or near the seats.
 You may ask the operator to remind non-disabled passengers to vacate a seat for you.

 - Two wheelchair securement areas are provided on each bus.
 Using the securement devices is required and the operator will assist you.